 Real estate consistently increases in value overtime, and outperforms other investments.
 Although not all real estate investments are good ones.

-Risk Level: The risk is medium, depending on what type of investment you make, and how well you’ve vetted the real estate.
+Risk Level: The risk is lower to medium, depending on what type of investment you make, and how well you’ve vetted the real estate.
 It could be a higher risk for newbie investors with little knowledge.

 If you are new to real estate investing, study up!
 Make sure you read Real Estate Strategy 101: Learn the Basics, the Lingo, and the Opportunities.